tgmarinho/meetapp/README.md

 Rename the file `.env.exame` to `.env` and create yours environment variables and replace them.
 It's is very important for running the server.

+Also, I'm sending the Insomnia file for call the API, download it [here](https://github.com/tgmarinho/meetapp/blob/master/Insomnia_2019-10-27.json).

 ### Frontend (React)